-What is it?
+What is Hepatitis C?

-About 20-30% of people with HCV will naturally clear the virus from their bodies - but in about 75% of cases, the infection will be chronic.
+About 20-30% of people with HCV will naturally clear the virus from their bodies, but in about 75% of cases the infection will be chronic.
 In these cases, the immune system has been unable to clear the virus and will remain in the body unless medical treatment is given.
 Most of these people have intermittent symptoms of fatigue or no symptoms at all, but there may be damage to the liver.

-Did you know…
+Did you know? …

-How can I get it?
+How can I get Hepatitis C?

 HCV can be passed on through unprotected vaginal, anal or oral intercourse as well as body to body contact, as the virus is transmitted through blood-to-blood contact.
 One common route is through sharing needles when injecting recreational drugs - nearly 45% of intravenous drug users have contracted it this way.
 Similarly, it can be caught by having a tattoo or body piercing with equipment that has not been properly sterilised, sharing toothbrushes and razors.

 There are often no symptoms at first, which is why it is important to get tested regularly if you have ever been at risk.
 Symptoms, if they occur, can include feeling tired, aching limbs, digestive problems and brain fog.

 You can get a test at Better2Know, either on its own or as part of our Platinum Screen.
 A blood sample is needed for the test, and the same sample can also be used for other STD tests you may want to order including all those in our Early Detection Screen.
 Results are available the day after your sample is received in the laboratory.
-If you test positive your Better2Know doctor will be able to help you with the next steps.
+If you test positive, your Better2Know doctor will be able to help you with the next steps.

-How is it treated?
+How is Hepatitis C treated?

+Many people also find that complementary and lifestyle approaches help deal with symptoms and improve quality of life.
 People with a chronic HCV infection should be seen by a hospital liver specialist for monitoring and assess suitability for treatment.

 If left undetected and untreated, you may be at higher risk of contracting HIV and other STDs through unprotected intercourse.
 It can also cause chronic inflammation of the liver (fibrosis), cirrhosis, and may lead to liver cancer.
 If you are pregnant, the risk of transmission to your baby can be minimised by your midwife who will be able to advise you.